sassoftware/sas-studio-custom-steps/DuckDB - Introspect Parquet Metadata/README.md

 # DuckDB - Introspect Parquet Metadata

 ## Description
 This custom step extracts and outputs metadata from input parquet files.
-It loads the output to a SAS Cloud Analytics Services (CAS) table for visualization.
-A future plan is that, based on user parameters, the step modifies parquet reflecting in changed metadata, particularly partitioning information and rowgroups to optimise query performance.
+Optionally, it loads output to a SAS Cloud Analytics Services (CAS) table for visualisation.
+A future plan is that, based on user-specified parameters, the step modifies parquet files reflecting in changed metadata, particularly partitioning information and rowgroups for optimised query performance.
 It takes advantage of the SAS/ACCESS Interface to DuckDB and inbuilt functions to work with parquet files.

-Open file formats such as Parquet are popular due to the benefits they offer in reduced data footprint and columnar structure.
-Also, DuckDB has gained popularity as a performant query processing engine which reduces data movement.
-Functions available as part of DuckDB parquet support provide useful tools which assist query engines to use parquet file metadata better.
+Open file formats such as Parquet are popular due to benefits they offer in reduced data footprint and columnar structure.
+DuckDB is a popular and performant query processing engine that reduces data movement.
+DuckDB parquet functions provide useful tools which help query engines use parquet file metadata better.

 ---
 ## User Interface